March birthstone: Aquamarine

 We’re going on an aquamarine hunt

-Brazil has been an important source of aquamarine for the past two centuries.
+Brazil has been an important source of the material for the past two centuries.

 The gem can also be found high in the Karakorum mountains of Pakistan.
 To reach the deposits, miners must climb steep paths to 3,000 to 4,000 metres high and work the sides of forbidding cliffs.
 Aquamarine from this area has been described as “water clear”.